-- 1. Verify that the weigh feeder is installed properly as described in the "Mechanical Installation" section on page 7 of this manual.
+- 1. Verify that the weigh feeder is installed properly as described in the "Mechanical Installation" on page 7.
 Verify that the belt is tracking and the shear gate (if used) is properly set. - 2.
-Verify that all associated electrical equipment is properly connected per the supplied interwiring diagram. - 3.
-Verify data on design data sheet sent with this manual is correct and modify if required. - 4.
-Refer to the supplied integrator/controller manual for calibration and configuration information.
+Verify that the weigh feeder, integrator/controller, and variable speed drive (AC or DC, if present) are all properly wired. - 3.
+Verify that the data on the design data sheet included with this manual is correct and modify if required. - 4.
+Refer to the supplied integrator/controller manual for calibration and configuration information. - 5.
+Refer to the illustration below for calibration chain placement.